drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

 from the HEP Software foundation is the perfect place to get started with it.

-The CMake build process for MFiX-Exa is summarized as follows:
+The CMake build process for MFIX-Exa is summarized as follows:

 .. highlight:: console